Vishal-vs98/Vishal-vs98.github.io/Project-work/Sales-conversion.md

 variables have too many unique values to extract any feature out of it.
 So, we will be *removing* the other 2 ID’s from the data.

+**Step 3 - Treating missing values**

-Also, lets take a look at the *statistical summary* of the data set and also check whether the data has *missing values* to be treated or not.
+Lets take a look at the *statistical summary* of the data set and check whether the data has *missing values* to be treated or not.

     ##  xyz_campaign_id gender     interest    Impressions          Clicks
     ##  916 : 54        F:551   16     :140   Min.   :     87   Min.   :  0.00